cccs-kevin/react-redux-typescript_09282020/demo-app/exercises/exercise-11.md

 # Exercise 11

 1. Fully implement save car and cancel car buttons.
 Be sure to perform your save operation with immutable programming techniques.
-If you cancel, revert the changes back to the original.
+When the cancel button is clicked, revert the changes back to the original.

 Hint: To do the save, you can copy the array, next replace the item in the copy, then save the new array.
 A function such as findIndex can be used to find the index of an item.